heristop/heristop.github.io/src/content/blog/2024-06-28-frontend-weekly-digest-26.md

 - **(📉) [How to reduce unused JavaScript in your code?](https://dev.to/syketb/how-to-reduce-unused-javascript-in-your-code-mh7?ref=heristop.github.io)**

-  Learn effective strategies to minimize unused JavaScript and enhance your website’s performance.
+  Learn effective strategies to minimize unused JavaScript and speed up your website.
 Trim the fat, boost the speed!

 - **(🌐) [Server Islands](https://astro.build/blog/future-of-astro-server-islands/?ref=heristop.github.io)**